-Progesterone and its receptor play a pivotal role in mammary gland side branching during puberty as well as lobular-alveolar development during pregnancy.
+Progesterone and its receptor play a pivotal role in mammary gland side branching that occurs during puberty, as well as lobular-alveolar development during pregnancy.
 PR exists in two isoforms, PR-A (PR-A, 94KDa) and PR-B (PR-B, 114KDa).
-The same gene encodes for the two PR isoforms, but PR-A lacks the first 164 amino acids of the PR-Band might act as trans-repressor of transcriptional activity, although it might even trans-repress the activity of ER, androgen receptor (AR), glucocorticoid and mineralcorticoid receptor[49].
-The two isoforms are co-expressed at similar levels in normal breast cells, but this balance is altered in cancer cells, where one of the two isoforms, PR-A is commonly overexpressed[50].
+The same gene encodes for the two PR isoforms, but PR-A lacks the first 164 amino acids of the PR-B, and might act as a trans-repressor of PR-B transcriptional activity, although it might even trans-repress the activity of ER, androgen receptor (AR), and glucocorticoid and mineralcorticoid receptors[49].
+The two isoforms are co-expressed at similar levels in normal breast cells, but this balance is altered in cancer cells, where one of the two isoforms, PR-A, is commonly overexpressed[50].

-By enhancing SC proliferation and increasing the number of progenitor cells, progesterone influences mammary gland[50] and induces mammary tumor formation[38].
+By enhancing SC proliferation and increasing the number of progenitor cells, progesterone influences mammary gland growth[50] and induces mammary tumor formation[38].
 As it occurs for ER and AR, the ligand-activated PR works in BC cells through genomic and non-genomic mechanisms, thus controlling transcriptional machinery, epigenetic modifications and rapid signaling pathways depending on Src or PI3-K activation[51].
 This is, however, a simple picture of progesterone action in target cells.
-We now appreciate that rapid activation of signaling cascades by ligand-bound PR fuels chromatin remodeling and gene transcription, on one hand[52].
-On the other, the progestin-activated transcriptional machinery might regulate cytoplasmic events, which impinges n signaling activation[53].
+We now appreciate that rapid activation of signaling cascades by ligand-bound PR fuels chromatin remodeling and gene transcription, on the one hand[52].
+On the other, the progestin-activated transcriptional machinery might regulate cytoplasmic events, which impinges on signaling activation[53].

-In women with pre-existing BC, progestins are responsible for the re-activation of ER-/PR- cancer stem-like cells[54]. rogesterone stimulation of differentiated cancer cells (ER+, PR+, CK5-) increases the number of stem-like colony cells (ER-, PR-, CD44+, CK5+) within the tumor.
+In women with pre-existing BC, progestins are responsible for the re-activation of ER-/PR- cancer stem-like cells[54].
+Progesterone stimulation of differentiated cancer cells (ER+, PR+, CK5-) increases the number of stem-like colony cells (ER-, PR-, CD44+, CK5+) within the tumor.
 Ligand activation of PR does not modify the cell number, but rather de-differentiates the more abundant ER+/PR+/CK5- cells into ER-/PR-/CK5+ cells harboring stem-like properties[54].
 Specifically, activated PR binds two putative progesterone response elements localized within the CK5 promoter.
 This transcriptional regulation finally leads to an increase in CK5 expression and is more effective in small, almost undetectable BCs, allowing their recurrence.

-PRs are commonly considered as an indicator of transcriptional intact ER axis[55].
-In BC-derived T47D cells, which express the two PR isoforms under basal conditions, PR-A is the principal driver of CSC expansion, while PR-B anchorage-independent growth.
-Specifically, expansion and biochemical features of CSCs (ALDH1, CD44+/CD24-, CD49f+/CD24-) are linked to PR-A phosphorylation Ser 294 residue.
-PR-A+ tumor spheres are, hence, small but express an enriched basal-like CSC phenotype (CD49f+/CD24-), which suggestive of increased malignancy and metastatic potential.
-On the other, PR-B+ tumor spheres are larger than the PR-A+ ones and exhibit a CD49f+/CD24+ luminal phenotype. ells expressing a PR-A mutant that cannot be phosphorylated Ser 294 residue display an impairCSC phenotype associated with an enhancement of anchorage-independent growth[55].
+PRs are commonly considered as an indicator of the transcriptionally intact ER axis[55].
+In BC-derived T47D cells, which express the two PR isoforms under basal conditions, PR-A is the principal driver of CSC expansion, while PR-B regulates anchorage-independent growth.
+Specifically, expansion and biochemical features of CSCs (ALDH1, CD44+/CD24-, CD49f+/CD24-) are linked to PR-A phosphorylation at the Ser 294 residue.
+PR-A+ tumor spheres are, hence, small but express an enriched basal-like CSC phenotype (CD49f+/CD24-), which is suggestive of increased malignancy and metastatic potential.
+On the other hand, PR-B+ tumor spheres are larger than the PR-A+ ones and exhibit a CD49f+/CD24+ luminal phenotype.
+Cells expressing a PR-A mutant that cannot be phosphorylated at the Ser 294 residue display an impaired CSC phenotype associated with an enhancement of anchorage-independent growth[55].

-Taken together, the data presented highlight the role of progestin/PR axis in sustaining the survival and growth of BCSCs and the role of each PR isoform in these processes.
-A better understanding of the role of each PR isoform in BCSCs might open new perspectives in therapeutic approach of this cancer, particularly in its recurrent forms.
+Taken together, the data presented thus far highlight the role of the progestin/PR axis in sustaining the survival and growth of BCSCs, and emphasize the role of each PR isoform in these processes.
+A better understanding of the role of each PR isoform in BCSCs might open new perspectives in the therapeutic approach of this cancer type, particularly in its recurrent forms.

 AR in BCSCs